PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter16/Answers to Exercises/Ex__4_train_model.md

 ===============================
 ```

-The following figure displays the classification accuracy on the training images and on the test images of the CNN after each training epoch:
+This figure displays the classification accuracy of the CNN on the training images (*Accuracy*) and on the test images (*Validation accuracy*) after each of the 10 training epochs:

 ![CNN training accuracy](training_accuracy.png)